JumanaSoftwareEngineer/Weather-Journal-App/README.md

 Contributions to the Weather Journal App are welcome!
 Please follow the guidelines outlined in the [CONTRIBUTING](CONTRIBUTING.md) file.

-## Credits

-The Weather Journal App was created by **Jumana AL.Balushi**.
-Special thanks to [Name] for their contributions to the project.

 ## Support

 If you encounter any issues or have any questions about the Weather Journal App, please contact **jumana.albalushi7@gmail.com** for assistance.